noahvogt/gizmo/README.md

 ## the 'gizmo notation'
 For a simple toolkit you need a simple notation that abides to the unix philsphoy.
 So we made a now one that consists simply of *lines in a plain text file*.

 Every line contains the information about *one note*.
 Seperated by apostrophes there are different attributes specified for each note.
-Every Attribute seperated like this is called a **'part'**.
+Every attribute seperated like this is called a **'part'**:

 - The first part is a four characters long float that contains the *length* of the note in quarters.
 - The second part is two to three chars long.
 The fist character is the Note value (capitalized) and the second one the octave (as a integer).
 The third char is optional and just the key signature in the form of either "#" or "-".